-The North Wales Fire and Rescue Service (NWFRS) is the regional FRS for the Plas site:
+The North Wales Fire and Rescue Service (NWFRS) is the regional FRS for the Pentir site:

 - 1. Consultation.
-Discussion with the NWFRS on the initial layout, installation and safety measures took place 19th October 2023.
-NWFRS input was instrumental in subsequent design changes and improvements to the site layout and installation.
-This preliminary consultation with the NWFRS established that the emergency response is anticipated to be focused on preservation of life and public safety.
+Discussion with the NWFRS on the initial layout, installation and safety measures took place 19th October 2023 and was followed up with subsequent phone calls.
+NWFRS input throughout the pre-application period resulted in several design changes and improvements to the site layout and installation.
+Through consultation with the FRS, the emergency response is anticipated to be focused on preservation of life and public safety.
 Given the rural location of the Project and highly restricted access to the Project site, there is a low chance of personnel being found in direct harm from a fire event within the battery compound during normal operation.
-The primary response would likely involve quenching of the surrounding land and containers to mitigate the risk of a fire event spreading between battery blocks.
-Further consultation with the NWFRS is anticipated and feedback on this OBSMP and compliance with the NFCC recommendations will be sought. - 2.
+The 2nd response would likely involve quenching of the surrounding land and containers to mitigate the risk of a fire event spreading between battery blocks. - 2.
 Water Supply.
-The Applicant has identified a hydrant near the Project which is privately owned by Hafren Dyfrdwy (a North and mid Wales Water Company).
-Discussion with Hafren Dyfrdwy have yet to be entered into but subject to further consultation with the NWFRS this is considered a possible supply of water in the event of a fire. - 3.
+The Applicant has identified two hydrants near the Project the nearest of which is circa 360m from site access gate.
+Dŵr Cymru have advised that the hydrant closest to the site is a 3-inch AC main.
+NWFRS has indicated that water could be delivered from this point to the Project via a pump relay which can then be increased in pressure through a fire engine for use on a potential fire and boundary cooling.
+Consultation with the FRS is ongoing. - 3.
 NFCC Guidance Compliance.
 The NFCC has provided guidance to regional FRS regarding grid scale BESS and planning.
 This NFCC Guidance [Ref.
-4] has been distilled into the 14 key salient recommendations arising from the guidance and is presented at Table 6-1, this details the site layout and compliance status reflecting the NFCC guidance.
+4] has been distilled into the 14 key salient points arising from the guidance and is presented at Table 6-1, this details the site layout and compliance status reflecting the NFCC guidance.